specmatic/studio-demo/README.md

 ---

-Want to accomplish more awesome capabilities? 🎯
+Excited to learn more about what you can do? 🚀

 - Record API specifications using the Proxy
 - Simulate faults using the Mock server